Social Security Amendments of 1965: Final passage

 The bill went to a conference committee at which Mills worked to eliminate practically all of the Senate amendments.
 The bill went through more than 5// amendments before being passed by majority vote in the House (307–116) on July 27 and in the Senate on July 28 (70–24).

 The legislation made two amendments to the Social Security Act of 1935.
 Title XVIII, which became known as Medicare, includes Part A, which provides hospital insurance for the aged, and Part B, which provides supplementary medical insurance.
 Title XIX, which became known as Medicaid, provides for the states to finance health care for individuals who were at or close to the public assistance level with federal matching funds.

 On July 30, 1965, Johnson signed the bill, making it Public Law 89–97.
 The signing took place in Independence, Missouri and was attended by Truman.
 Johnson credited Truman with "planting the seeds of compassion and duty which have today flowered into care for the sick and serenity for the fearful."
 Implementation of the amendments required extensive data processing and the re-configuration of hospital policies nationwide.

 Effects

-In the late 1960s and the early 1970s, the federal government doubled the number of physicians trained in the US from 8,000 to 16,000 a year.
+In the late 1960s and the early 1970s, the federal government doubled the number of physicians trained in the U.S. from 8,000 to 16,000 a year.
 There was a hospital building boom that moved from inpatient wards to one- and two-patient hospital rooms.